RealOrangeOne/yoga-pal/README.md

 Note: Rotating touchscreen is likely done automatically with screen, and cannot be overriden.
 Only added as a catch-all.

 Flags '--flip' and '--default' can be added to this command to specify the orientation required.

+### Disable
+    yoga disable trackpad
+    yoga disable touch
+    yoga disable all
+Disables the trackpad, touch screen, or both

+Flags '--enable' and '--disable' can be added to this command to specify the status required.